The Happiness Question

 The Happiness Webcast

-In the webcast below, I explore the happiness formula (genetics vs. environment) in more detail.
+In the presentation below, I explore the happiness formula (genetics vs. environment) in more detail.
 Including: 1) the developmental origins of happiness, 2) how individual differences in personality affect happiness, and 3) the paradoxical relationship between traumatic life experiences and happiness (posttraumatic growth).

-Click on Is Happiness a Choice Webcast to learn more.
+Click on Is Happiness a Choice to learn more.
 The video is in webcast format so it requires Adobe software.
 It will run on your computer, but might not work on your phone.

 The Happiness Choice